giannilmbd/dynare/doc/manual/source/the-model-file.rst

        Number of periods for which to check ahead for return to the baseline regime during the simulation when computing the likelihood  (equivalent of ``simul_check_ahead_periods``).
 Default: 200.

-    .. option:: smoother_max_check_ahead_periods = INTEGER

-       If set to a finite number, it enforces the OccBin algorithm to check ahead only for the maximum number of periods (i.e. when we want agents to be myopic beyond some future period) instead of potentially endogenously increasing ``likelihood_check_ahead_periods`` ever further.
-Equivalent of ``simul_max_check_ahead_periods``.
-Default: Inf.

     .. option:: likelihood_curb_retrench